ThisIsntMyId/notes--universal-principles-of-design/README.md

 ---
 # 2. Alignment

-" Things that are aligned are percived to be more related then the things that are not aligned"
+> Things that are aligned are percived to be more related then the things that are not aligned

 - Things that are aligned lead the eye which influences the sequence in which people process the information
 - Every element in desgin should align with atleast one another